Product Strategy

 A Special Case: Why Pricing and Quote-to-Cash Systems Almost Always Fail This Test

-Nowhere is the gap between these three layers more consequential or more commonly ignored than in pricing, quoting, and billing infrastructure.
+Nowhere is the gap between these three layers more consequential, or more commonly ignored, than in pricing, quoting, and billing infrastructure.

-What to look for when evaluating a pricing and Q2C system:
+Evaluating a pricing and Q2C system:

+Use the OpenAI pricing calculator as a reference for what an API-first, programmatically configurable pricing tool looks like.
 At the API layer, ask: can every pricing construct the system supports be created, modified, and queried programmatically?
 Can your engineering team build pricing experiments without touching the billing system’s UI?
 Can usage events be ingested in real time, and can entitlement checks happen at the speed of your product?
 A billing system whose API is a thin wrapper around its admin console isn’t designed for a world where pricing is a dynamic, product-integrated capability.

 The companies that will win the next decade of B2B software aren’t just the ones with the best product.
-They’re the ones that can monetize intelligently, adapt pricing to the value they actually deliver, and build commercial infrastructure that compounds rather than constrains.
+They’re the ones that can monetize intelligently, adapt pricing to the value they deliver, and build commercial infrastructure that compounds rather than constrains.
 That starts with choosing systems whose UI, API, and data model were all built with that future in mind.